Emergency Dentistry – Northeast Lincoln, NE

 Knocked Out Tooth

 If you’re faced with a lost tooth, time is of the utmost importance, as the tooth has a much higher likelihood of being reattached if the procedure occurs quickly.
 Locate the tooth if possible, being careful to hold it by the crown rather than its root.
-Carefully rinse away any debris, and store the tooth in its socket if possible -- if not, place it in the cheek or a cup of milk until you reach our office.
+Carefully rinse away any debris, and store the tooth in its socket if possible -- if not, place it in the cheek or a cup of milk until you reach our dental office.

 Chipped or Broken Tooth

-Collect all pieces of a chipped or broken tooth to bring with you to our office -- we may be able to reattach some of the bigger pieces.
+Collect all pieces of a chipped or broken tooth to bring with you to our dental office -- we may be able to reattach some of the bigger pieces.
 You can reduce facial swelling by placing a cold compress over the cheek in 15-minute intervals.

 If you’ve got a toothache, your mouth is trying to tell you something -- so listen to it.
-Manage pain with an over-the-counter medication like Aleve or Tylenol, and contact our office immediately for further instruction and an emergency appointment.
+Manage pain with an over-the-counter medication like Aleve or Tylenol, and contact our dental office immediately for further instruction and an emergency appointment.

 Lacerations to Soft Tissue

-If you’ve sustained a serious cut or bite to your tongue, lip or gums, stop the bleeding by applying gentle but firm pressure to the area with a clean gauze or cloth -- and as always, call our office immediately.
+If you’ve sustained a serious cut or bite to your tongue, lip or gums, stop the bleeding by applying gentle but firm pressure to the area with a clean gauze or cloth -- and as always, call our dental office immediately.
 If bleeding hasn’t subsided after 15 minutes, please go straight to the emergency room.

-Dr. Long and the whole team here at Northeast Family Dental are committed to your oral health, and that means we take it seriously when you’ve got a dental emergency.
+Dr. Long and the whole team here at Williamsburg Dental are committed to your oral health, and that means we take it seriously when you’ve got a dental emergency.
 Call us immediately and we’ll get you in for an appointment on the very same day.
 Patients in Lincoln, Walton, Prairie Home and Cheney can all benefit from our quality emergency services.
 Call us to schedule an appointment as soon as an emergency arises!